-Fiscal Years Ended October 31, 2009 2008 2007 Net loss \$ 16,489,015 \$ 5,821,604 \$ 5,458,218 Research and development expenses 4,116,200 4,127,393 3,403,943 Net cash used in operations 2,501,566 901,868 2,396,859
+Fiscal Years Ended October 31,

+2009 2008 2007

+\$ 16,489,015 \$ 5,821,604 \$ 5,458,218

+4,116,200 4,127,393 3,403,943

+2,501,566 901,868 2,396,859

-• We may need additional funding in the future which may not be available on acceptable terms and, if available, may result in dilution to our stockholders.
+We may need additional funding in the future which may not be available on acceptable terms and, if available, may result in dilution to our stockholders.

 We anticipate that, if cash generated from operations is insufficient to satisfy our requirements, we will require additional funding to continue our research and development activities and market our products.
-We believe that our existing cash, cash equivalents, investments in U.S. government securities and accounts receivable, together with cash flows from expected sales of our encryption products and revenue relating to our thin, flat, low-voltage phosphor display technology, including license fees and royalties from Videocon, and other potential sources of cash flows, will be sufficient to enable us to continue our marketing, production, and research and development activities.
+We believe that our existing cash, cash equivalents, investments in U.S. government securities and accounts receivable, together with cash flows from expected sales of our encryption products and revenue relating to our thin, flat, low-voltage phosphor display technology, but without regard to the timing or amount of license fees and royalties from Videocon, will be sufficient to enable us to continue our marketing, production, and research and development activities.
 However, our projections of future cash needs and cash flows may differ from actual results.
 If current cash and cash that may be generated from operations are insufficient to satisfy our liquidity requirements, we may seek to sell debt or equity securities or to obtain a line of credit.
 The sale of additional equity securities or convertible debt could result in dilution to our stockholders.
 It is also management's intention to continue to compensate employees by issuing stock or stock options.
 We currently have no arrangements with respect to additional financing.
 We can give no assurances that we will generate sufficient revenues in the future (through sales, license fees and royalties, or otherwise) to satisfy our liquidity requirements or sustain future operations, that our production capabilities will be adequate, that other products will not be produced by other companies that will render our products obsolete, or that other sources of funding would be available, if needed, on favorable terms or at all.
 If we cannot obtain such funding if needed, we would need to curtail or cease some or all of our operations.

-We may not generate sufficient revenue to support our operations in the future or to generate profits.
+• We may not generate sufficient revenue to support our operations in the future or to generate profits.